samuelhbne/server-xray/README.md

 - Port 80 exposure (-p 80:80) is necessary for Letsencrypt domain verification during cert requesting.

+- Please replace the duckdns token in the hook-URL with yours obtained from duckdns.org home page.

 ### 2. VLESS-TCP-REALITY-XTLS server creation

 The following command starts a VLESS-TCP-REALITY-XTLS server on port 443.
 And update DDNS optionally, although IP only based connection is possible due to the nature of REALITY connection.